pallets/click/docs/options.rst

 Other Prefix Characters
 -----------------------

-Click can deal with alternative prefix characters, other than ``-`` for options.
+Click can deal with alternative prefix characters other than ``-`` for options.
 This is for instance useful if you want to handle slashes as parameters ``/`` or something similar.
 Note that this is strongly discouraged in general because click wants developers to stay close to